The Detraining Effect: Why the 2-Week Gap Between Indoor and Outdoor Track Matters.

 If she’d run two times that first week—just easy 20-minute jogs—her blood volume doesn’t crash.
 If she’d done one tempo run in week two or three, her capillary density stays intact.
 If she’d maintained ANY consistency, she keeps her fitness.

 Instead, she took “a well-deserved break.”
-And it cost her a college scholarship.
+And it may have cost her a college scholarship.
 A break can be defined by less volume and less intensity.
 It doesn’t have to be all or nothing.

 The research is brutal and unforgiving: blood volume drops, capillary density regresses, VO₂max declines, and your lactate threshold shifts—all within 2-4 weeks of inactivity.
 The recovery timeline?
 Four to eight weeks to get it all back.